SAP/luigi/docs/content-guidelines.md

 When adding screenshots or diagrams, adhere to the following rules:

-- Only use high-resolution images.
+- Only use high resolution images
-- Only use screenshots or diagrams if necessary, as too many of them can create visual noise.
+- Only use screenshots or diagrams if necessary, as too many of them can create visual noise
-- As an alternative to screenshots, point to the [Luigi fiddle](https://fiddle.luigi-project.io/) or other Luigi examples when you want to illustrate a concept.
+- As an alternative to screenshots, point to [Luigi Fiddle](https://fiddle.luigi-project.io/) or other Luigi examples when you want to illustrate a concept.

 ## Glossary